a love of popular music would stay with me for a lifetime

 personal • 02.06.04

 In February of 1964 a Tory cabinet minister remarked: “For those with eyes to see it something important and heartening is happening here.”
 He was referring to the huge splash made by The Beatles on to the world scene.
 They were already big in Britain but no one could have predicted the massive impact they made when their music hit America.
 By April they occupied the top five places on the pop chart, something never achieved before or since.
 On their first appearance on the Ed Sullivan show it was reported New York experienced no incidents of juvenile crime.
 That same politician (yes, Tory!) talked of “...a movement among the young which may become part of the history of our time.”
 And so it did.
-A true cultural phenomenon had been born, one that would define a generation.
-At seven years-old I was excited and totally taken up.
+A true cultural phenomenon had been born, one that would define a generation. .
 A love of popular music, in particular The Beatles, would stay with me for a lifetime.

 That two iconic events, ones which would stand out across an age, should emerge at exactly the same period is curious.
 It was that same month, February 64, that Cassius Clay beat Sonny Liston to become the heavyweight boxing champion of the world.
 Such was the champ’s allure that I, a kid with no special interest in boxing, would rise at 3am to listen to his fights on the radio.
 As Mohammud Ali he went on to become one of the greatest figures in sporting history.